bansalsamarth/bansalsamarth.github.io/about.md

 title: About
 ---

 I am Samarth Bansal, an independent journalist and computer programmer based in New Delhi.
-I write about politics, economicy policy and the interection of technology and society.
+I write about politics, policy and the intersection of technology and society.
 You can see my [selected work here](/work).

 I previously worked with the data journalism teams of the *[Hindustan Times](http://www.hindustantimes.com)* and *[The Hindu](http://www.thehindu.com)*.
 In 2018, I was awarded the [Alfred Friendly Press Partners Fellowship](http://www.presspartners.org): as part of the program, I spent five months reporting for the investigative team of the *[Wall Street Journal](http://www.wsj.com)* in New York City.